 Volvo offers a comprehensive fabric care product for fabric upholstery and ceiling upholstery which, when used in accordance with the instructions, preserves the properties of the upholstery.
-The fabric care product is available at your Volvo dealer.
+The fabric care product is available for purchase from a Volvo dealer.

 Leather upholstery